tacobayle/nested-vsphere/tasks.md

 done:
+- allow the capability to change AKO config for each k8s/tkg cluster
 - deploy gw and esxi simultaneously
 - wait before templating workload clusters and yaml ako values files
 - add the pod for egress demo